erikrose/parsimonious/README.rst

 * We could possibly compile the grammar into VM instructions, like in "A parsing machine for PEGs" by Medeiros.
 * If the recursion gets too deep in practice, use trampolining to dodge it.
-* It looks like we could make an architecture-independent ``.o`` file and use LLVM to JIT it to whatever arch we're on: https://github.com/dabeaz/bitey/.
-Of course, then everybody has to have LLVM, which is even harder to set up than a vanilla C toolchain.

 Niceties
 --------